What is strategy? (And does it matter?)

 3. Functional strategies: which deal with the different functional areas (operations, marketing, human resources, IT, finance, etc.) which make up a business or corporation.

 These subcontexts or layers exist in a fractal pattern.
-As a result, each strategy is made up of sub-strategies which all have the same basic structure as the parent or super-strategy.
+As a result, each strategy is made up of sub-strategies, which all have the same basic structure as the parent or super-strategy.
 For example, each of the functional strategies has the same basic structure as the business strategy it supports.
 You can read more about the fractal nature of strategy.

 There are elements of strategic context which are unique to a particular organisation at a particular point in time.
 And every strategy should be unique to that unique context.
 That is why discovering, understanding and analysing the context is such an important element of strategic planning.